-There are eight IMPROVE visibility monitoring locations within Colorado that have at least nine years of data (Table 17).
-The IMPROVE monitors are used to assess current visibility and aerosol conditions in Class I areas; identify chemical species and emission sources responsible for anthropogenic visibility impairment; document long-term trends in visibility; and provide regional haze monitoring representing all visibility-protected federal Class I areas.
+There are eight IMPROVE visibility monitoring locations within Colorado that have at least nine years of data ( document long-term trends in visibility; and provide regional haze monitoring representing all visibilityprotected federal Class I areas.
 A list of Class I areas in Colorado and representative IMPROVE monitors is provided in Table 3 of this report.
-Note that the Great Sand Dunes (GRSA1), Mesa Verde (MEVE1) and Weminuche Wilderness (WEMI1) locations were established at the beginning of the IMPROVE program, giving each the longest period of observation in the network at 35 years.
+Note that the Great Sand Dunes (GRSA1), Mesa Verde (MEVE1) and Weminuche Wilderness (WEMI1) locations were established at the beginning of the IMPROVE program, giving each the longest period of observation in the network at 36 years.
 The period of observation at the Rocky Mountain (ROMO1) is just two years shorter and nearly 30 years of data are available from the Mount Zirkel (MOZI1) location.
 The relatively long period of observation and good geographic coverage of IMPROVE sites provides for a good assessment of Colorado visibility following CAA amendments of 1990.